 More or less everything that you see can be picked up and examined (it's now that I'm starting to realise there are a gazillion possible objects to inspect).
 Take a look upstairs; have a poke about and inspect each room for anything that might kill this Scarlet monster.
 It really is an obvious puzzle that you have probably overlooked several times.

 Killing Scarlet is a big deal and opens up the game completely.
-I feel quite victorious and it's now the adventure really does begin as there is much work to do with many, many more rooms to plunder for anything that might help me find my brother.
+I feel quite victorious, and it's now that the adventure really does begin, as there is much work to do with many more rooms to plunder for anything that might help me find my brother.
 Oh, there are walkthroughs on the net which I won't be linking to as they'll only spoil the fun (although the maze section contradicts me entirely).
 Just play the game and enjoy everything that's on offer for the avid explorer.

 Scarlet seems to be guarding each of the four doors.
 So why don't we sneak upstairs?